orchid-initiative/.github/profile/README.md

 ### What skills do we need?
-- **Learners** - Share your time and effort.
+- **Contributors** - Share your time and effort.
 What skills are you motivated to practice / develop / apply?
-- **Advocates** - Share your sense of purpose.
+- **Campaigners** - Share your sense of purpose.
 What problem do you want to solve?
 If you are willing to share your passion and ideas, we'll help supply the labor and build momentum.
-- **Experts** - Share your experience and influence.
+- **Guides** - Share your experience and influence.
 What do you know how to accomplish?

 ### What kinds of projects do we work on?